usai729/react-native-projects/TODOList/README.md

 `USE TODOlist;`

 Table for users.
 This can be modified to have username or any other unique identification.
-Im my case I kept just the key.
+In my case I kept just the key.
 ```
 CREATE TABLE users (
     userID INTEGER PRIMARY KEY AUTO_INCREMENT,